 QA engineers can share complex API tests with development and ops team members, integrate automated API testing into Maven and Jenkins DevOps systems

-Palo Alto, Calif., September 28, 2016 – Restlet, providers of the leading API platform, today announced a new version of Restlet Client (fka DHC), an advanced API testing tool that helps DevOps teams easily create and share complex API tests among QA, development, and operations.
-For the first time, Client supports a scenarios-centric view that allows multiple tests to be saved and connected together.
+Palo Alto, Calif., September 28, 2016 – Restlet, providers of the leading API platform, today announced a new version of Restlet DHC, an advanced API testing tool that helps DevOps teams easily create and share complex API tests among QA, development, and operations.
+For the first time, DHC supports a scenarios-centric view that allows multiple tests to be saved and connected together.
 As mobile, microservices, and IoT trends push DevOps teams to publish more APIs to the cloud in less time, organizations have faced problems with scalable API testing.
-Restlet Client solves these problems by making it easy to create, share, and maintain complex automated API tests.
+DHC solves these problems by making it easy to create, share, and maintain complex automated API tests.

 DHC is part of the Restlet Platform for APIs, which is used by more than 2 million developers.
 It works with any web API, including third-party APIs.

 - Easy navigation between DHC (test), Restlet Studio (design), and APISpark (development and deploy)

 - Vastly improved continuous API testing support with Jenkins and Maven integration

 - Real-life simulation of mobile or web front-end behavior using conditional logic to branch or retry calls.
 Variables can be passed from one response to the next request to simulate the behavior of people interacting with your application